Click here to

 Jasmine started her Colorguard career in 2010 with VMHS and became captain her senior year.
 She began volunteering her time helping at band camps upon graduation in 2013 and was hired on as a staff member in 2015.
 She performed with Fantasia Winterguard from 2014-2018 where she was captain for her final 2 years.
 Jasmine also performed with Gold Drum and Bugle Corps in 2017, and the RCC Marching Tigers for the 2018 Macy’s Thanksgiving Day Parade in addition to participating in numerous gigs for private companies and films.
 Jasmine has volunteered at Dorothy Mcelhinney Middle School and Warm Springs Middle School, taught Fantasia Winterguard’s A team in 2020, and has written choreography for Ramona High School Drum Line and the Macy’s Thanksgiving Day Parade.
 She also has a performance background in Dance, acting, and musical theater and has earned many leadership and performance awards throughout her 17 years of combined experience.

-Nico Martinez Assistant Caption Head
+Nico Martinez Instructor

 Nico Martinez was born and raised in Riverside California.
 He graduated from Valley View High School in Moreno Valley, Ca where he was a part of the instrumental music program.
 After graduating, he attended Riverside City College where he studied music education and saxophone performance for 4 years.
 Along with performing with the RCC Marching Tigers from 2010-2014, he joined the world class winter guard, Fantasia, and has been a part of that competitive program for the seasons of 2014-2017.